Tools and machinery to clear vegetation

 Manual clearing

 Manual clearing is best suited to smaller blocks of land.
-It is labour intensive and uses hand tools to clear your land.
+It is labour intensive and uses hand tools.
 It can include scrub cutting or line cutting to create rows to plant your seedlings into.
 It's usually done by groups of workers using slashers or other hand tools.

 Motor manual land clearing